yoggys/unbelievaboat/README.md

 Replace `"your-api-token"` with your actual API token.
 You can obtain an API token by logging into the UnbelievaBoat dashboard and generating a token for your bot.

 Please note that the above example demonstrates a basic usage scenario.
 You can explore other available methods in the `Client` class to interact with different API endpoints.
 You can also find more examples in the [examples](https://github.com/yoggys/unbelievaboat/tree/main/examples) directory.
+For more information about the UnbelievaBoat API (data/params), please refer to the [official documentation](https://unbelievaboat-api.readme.io/reference/).

 ## Contributing